mpapadomanolaki/multi-task-L-UNet/README.md

     patch_size=32
     nb_dates=19
 ```
 Notice that the patch size should be the same as defined in step 4.
-Here the number of dates is equal to 19, because in the available SpaceNet7 training images, 19 dates is the minimum number of dates provided for a folder.
-Hence, we want to provide the same number of dates for each of the folders.
+Here the number of dates is equal to 19, because in the available SpaceNet7 training images, the available dates in each folder range from 19 to 24.
+Since we want to provide the same number of dates for each of the folders, we utilize 19 dates from each folder.

 After training, a folder named '/models/' will have been created, where the models from the different epochs will have been saved, as well as a 'progress.txt' file where the accuracies and losses are monitored.